denten-books/plain-text/0-intro.md

 advent of magnetic storage forced the composite inscription into an opaque medium.
 Unable to perceive magnetic polarities without the aid of a machine, readers often manipulated text blindly.
 In this way a typist would type several sentences without seeing the printed output.
-Thus the chapter identifies a milestone in the history of human textuality: the moment at which the inscription passes from view.
+The chapter identifies a milestone in the history of human textuality: the moment at which the inscription passes from view.

 The **third chapter** charts the emergence of the screen which restored a measure of visibility lost to magnetic inscription, with one major